redpencilio/deliver-email-service/README.md

 ## Attachments

 Attachments are linked through  `nmo:hasAttachment` property on the email.
-The model of the attachment itself is based on [NEPOMUK](http://oscaf.sourceforge.net/nmo.html#nmo:hasAttachment) and the conventions used for the [mu-semtech/file-service](https://github.com/mu-semtech/file-service)
+The model of the attachment itself is based on [NEPOMUK](http://oscaf.sourceforge.net/nmo.html#nmo:hasAttachment) and the conventions used for the [mu-semtech/file-service](https://github.com/mu-semtech/file-service).

+Note that when using the Graph API to send attachments there's a hard limit of 150 MB per file.
+The service won't attach larger files to emails.
+Other size restrictions apply to the total size of the email, these based on the mail provider's settings.
+In general, 35 MB is the max total size (i.e. the sum size of all the attachments and the email itself) for emails sent via the Graph API

 # Example Structure